-Autumn is the season for pumpkin everything.
-Even if you’re not a fan of the flavoured pumpkin spice coffee drinks, with the influx of new, seasonal produce comes the potential for new recipes.
-Today, we’re covering delicious Instant Pot pumpkin recipes.
-We’re not just talking pumpkin, either – we’ve got butternut squash, kabocha squash, acorn squash, and more.
+Fall is the season for pumpkin everything.
+Even if you’re not a fan of the flavored pumpkin spice coffee drinks, with the influx of new, seasonal produce comes the potential for new recipes.
+In this roundup post, we’re covering delicious Instant Pot pumpkin recipes.
+We’re not just talking pumpkin, either – we’ve got butternut squash, sweeter kabocha squash, acorn squash, and more.
 From stews and soups to pies and cakes, we’ve got you covered this season!

 Winter squash and pumpkin are beautiful ingredients that can be used in a huge variety of cuisines both sweet and savoury.
 The slightly sweet, light, starchy veggies signify the dawning of a transitional period.
 Autumn is a nice time of reflection, change, and comfort food.
 Stews, soups, warming spices, and cosy desserts abound, we have lots of great Instant Pot pumpkin recipes and ideas for you to use up that booming bounty of winter squash.

 This creamy Instant Pot butternut squash risotto comes with a twist of blue cheese instead of the classic Parmesan cheese.
 It’s perfect for a quick weeknight meal but fancy enough for company.
 Find the recipe here.

 Made with butternut squash pumpkin and garbanzo beans (or chickpeas), this Instant Pot chili is comforting and hearty, perfect for a fall or winter dinner.
 Served with diced avocado and cilantro, this is a must-go gluten-free, vegetarian, and vegan chili for your pressure cooker.
 This is a great make-ahead, freezer-friendly recipe.